speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/research/feasibility_report.md

 #### Con

 - Will require the use of Microsoft's Neural text-to-speech platorm
-- May not ingerate well with the your already made text-to-speech platform
+- May not integrate well with the already made text-to-speech platform
 - There might be extra work in animation process that is unknown
 - Requires mouth asset drawings
 - Cost $$$